I've tried every method. Here's the honest version.

 If you're willing to call 3–4 courses, there's almost always something somewhere.
 The problem is most of us don't want to spend 45 minutes on hold while trying to plan a Saturday round.

 Calls also get you flexibility the platforms don't have.
 Pro shop staff can note preferences, hold times briefly while you confirm with your group, or flag you for a cancellation slot.
-That doesn't exist in an app.
-Best for sold-out scenarios, last-minute cancellation hunting, and courses you have a relationship with.
-Time-consuming if you're searching across multiple options.
+None of that exists in an app.
+It's the right move for sold-out scenarios, last-minute cancellation hunting, and courses you have a relationship with — just don't use it as your first search across five unknown courses.

 Texting Carl